AI-Enhanced PHP Development: Tools and Workflows

 Intelligent Error Handling

-AI can suggest solutions for common errors:
+AI can suggest solutions for common errors you encounter:

 <?php